 Often, our elderly patients require tooth replacement options such as dental implants or dentures.
-They may require soft tissue grafting.
+They may require soft tissue grafting for recessed gums.
 They may even require a dental bone graft or full mouth reconstruction.
 Or, if they have been injured, they may require a facial trauma surgeon, because as we age our bones become more brittle and more susceptible to injury, wear and damage.

+As a highly qualified maxillofacial surgeon, Dr. Puckett has been in practice for over 17 years.
+He has developed a highly sensitive, gentle and specialized approach to geriatric oral surgery to address the needs of seniors.
 Dr. Puckett does all forms of oral surgery, including soft tissue grafting, dental bone grafting, dental implant surgery, full mouth reconstruction, and tooth replacement.
-He is also a highly specialized facial trauma surgeon.
-Dr. Puckett is also skilled and certified in all forms of sedation for oral surgery, including general anesthesia, which requires extreme care and attention in elderly patients.
+He is a specialized facial trauma surgeon, certified in all forms of sedation for oral surgery, including general anesthesia, which requires extreme care and attention in elderly patients.

-Dr. Puckett for Oral Surgery: A Gentler Approach to Anesthesia
+Wilmington Oral Surgery: A Gentler Approach to Anesthesia

 Fortunately, Dr. Puckett has extensive training in all types of anesthesia sedation for oral surgery.
 He’ll be able to address your concerns and explain his approach.
 We strive to maintain a comfortable, relaxing experience that’s also safe, no matter your health concerns.
 We’re experienced at treating older patients with all types of health issues.
 It’s important to us that any mouth surgery you might require is tailored to your exact needs, health conditions or limitations and, of course, your preferences.
 Everyone deserves a beautiful smile and a healthy jaw, at every age.

 Do You Experience Anxiety About Oral Surgery?

-It’s natural to feel some fear and anxiety at any age when you’re in a dental chair.
+Feeling some fear and anxiety at any age is natural when you’re in a dental chair.
 These fears become more pressing when the treatment involves oral surgery, and understandably even more of a concern if you are an older patient.
 That’s why we like to walk you through the process and address any questions or concerns you might have.
 Often, knowing exactly what’s going to happen alleviates a lot of anxiety on surgery day.

 With dental implants, your bones heal around the artificial roots, essentially replacing the entire structure of the tooth.
-Whenever possible, dental implants are superior to dentures in full mouth reconstruction, because the roots of your teeth actually hold your jawbone in place as well as keep the jaw from deteriorating.
+Dental implants are superior to dentures in full mouth reconstruction, because the roots of your teeth actually hold your jawbone in place and keep the jaw from deteriorating.
 With holistic tooth replacement, we can not only stop, but help to reverse bone loss in the jawbone, preserving and restoring the health of your smile.